Knicks recover after blown lead to beat Raptors 102-96

 COMING HOME

 Forward Khem Birch made his Toronto debut Sunday, a day after he cleared waivers.
-The Montreal native is familiar with Raptors coach Nick Nurse, who coached him on Canada’s 2019 FIBA World Cup team in China.
+The Montreal native is familiar with Nurse, who coached him on Canada’s 2019 FIBA World Cup team in China.

 Birch had four points and five rebounds in 18 minutes off the bench.